Clara Schumann (German, 1819-1896): Piano Concerto in A minor, mvt. 3

 Sergei Prokofiev (Russian, 1891-1953): Five Melodies

-Prokofiev's music is well known to kids and adults everywhere because of his charming classic "Peter and the Wolf."
-He wrote with a distinctive and incredibly expressive musical "language"--conveying everything from great joy to agonizing sadness.
+Prokofiev's music is well known to kids and adults everywhere largely because of his charming classic "Peter and the Wolf."
+He had a distinctive and incredibly expressive musical "language"--conveying everything from great joy to agonizing sadness.
 This piece shows his intimate, lyrical side, and has long been one of my favorites.
 (Somewhere, there's a VHS tape lying around of a much younger me performing this as a student...)

 2. Lento, ma non troppo